Joseph-Anthony-King/forward_earth/README.md

 The CoA spawns in a binary planet system and the scripts have been updated to include binary planets!
 They are rare, but they will occur and there is also the possibility they could be home to AI factions or primitive civilizations.

 Additionally, I’ve also added a fourth possible faction that could spawn from Earth, *ICARUS*, which is pretty much SkyNet in space!
-Their description is provided below.

 In addition to the above this mod can also be described as a poor man’s version of the awesome **New Horizon’s** mod… but with a Stellaris flavor.
 The scripts have been adjusted to spawn the Scyldari Confederacy, the Lokken Directorate, and the Kel-Azaan Republic in the vicinity of Earth in order to facilitate a Federation, or conquest, depending on your particular play style.